Club competitions

 Men's club football

 More teams, more meaningful matches and more opportunities to see Europe’s top sides clash: the revamped format demonstrates how we continually adapt our competitions for the benefit of clubs, players and fans.
-The changes will increase competitive balance, ensure a higher number of meaningful matches against a wider range of opponents and continue to deliver the best of the best.
+The changes increase competitive balance, ensure a higher number of meaningful matches against a wider range of opponents and continue to deliver the best of the best.

 Women's club football